 Skip the formality of a hotel and opt for a luxury home nestled in the fir trees, overlooking the pristine blue lake and the snow-capped Sierra Nevada mountain range.
 Tahoe Luxury Rentals offers a house for all budgets.
-On the higher end, there’s $8,000-a-night Tewesi Manor, boasting sweeping lake views, nine bedrooms (and a private cottage), a massive patio, a private pier, and enough floor-to-ceiling windows to bathe the mountain decor in endless natural light.
-For something more modest, opt for the four-bedroom, 3,400-square-foot Tahoe City Serenity, with a hot tub overlooking the woods and a beautiful kitchen, large patio, and fireplace.
+On the higher end, there’s the $8,000-a-night Tewesi Manor, boasting sweeping lake views, nine bedrooms (and a private cottage), a massive patio, a private pier, and enough floor-to-ceiling windows to bathe the mountain decor in endless natural light.
+For something more modest, opt for the four-bedroom, 3,400-square-foot Tahoe City Serenity with a hot tub overlooking the woods and a beautiful kitchen, large patio, and fireplace.

 Once you’re settled, head to Christy Hill, a small American-style bistro with sweeping views of the lake.
 The menu changes seasonally, with dishes like pork belly dashi braised with kimchi and a perfect egg, and fresh tagliatelle pasta served with mushroom ragù and truffle oil.
 The restaurant is known for its olives, though, so don’t skip out on ordering a few warm batches for the table.
 No bachelorette is complete without a nightcap, so head to Uncorked in Squaw or Tahoe City for a wine tasting.
 The selection is unique, and they offer rare collections of wines from all over California, the Pacific Northwest, and around the globe.